endurance21/team-x28/README.md

 ## FLIPPR 6.0 submission   {  12-09-2020   to   14-09-2020  }     |       TEAM-x28

 ## This web app is hosted on  - http://3.132.84.112:3000    :)

 ## steps to build and run locally
    1.  clone and move to the project directory

+  *note  - final code is present in "release1" branch so please checkout the branch to "realease1" first*

    2. npm install